bowtoes/brrtools/readme.md

 ## Usage
 [Contents](#contents)
 When linking dynamically in Windows, define `BRRTOOLS_IMPORTS` before including any of the library headers.
-It isn't necessary, but better to be safe.

 Otherwise, linking however you usually do it on your platform should work.